Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Descent Directions

 \end{restatable}

-This result is intuitive as $\mathbf{d}_{\mathbf{x}}^\Pi$ is projection of $-\nabla f(\mathbf{x})$ onto the set of feasible directions at $\x$; this is the fact crucially used to prove this result (proof in Appendix \ref{app: proof of best local direction}).
+This result is intuitive as ${d}_{{x}}^\Pi$ is the projection of $-\nabla h({x})$ onto the set of feasible directions at $x$; this is the fact crucially used to prove this result (proof in Appendix \ref{app: proof of best local direction}).
 The above lemma will be useful in the convergence proof for our novel {\sc Shadow-CG} (Theorem \ref{alg converg2}) and {\sc Shadow-CG$^2$} (Theorem \ref{alg converg3}) algorithms.
-We also show that the shadow gives a true estimate of convergence to optimal\footnote{{Lemma \ref{best local direction} with $\y = \x^* - \x$ can be used to estimate the primal gap: $\|\mathbf{d}_{\x}^\Pi \|^2 \geq 2 \mu (f(\x) - f(\x^*))$ (see \eqref{deriv performance1})}.}, in the sense that $\|\mathbf{d}_{\mathbf{x}_t} ^\Pi\| = 0$ if and only if $\x_t = \arg\min_{\x\in P} f(\x)$ (Lemma \ref{primal gap optimality}).
-On the other hand, note that $\|\nabla f(\x_t)\|$ does not satisfy this property and can be strictly positive at the constrained optimal solution.
-Hence, $\|\mathbf{d}_{\mathbf{x}_t}^\Pi\|$ is a natural quantity for estimating primal gaps without any dependence on geometric constants like those used in other CG variants such as away steps FW and pairwise FW.
+We also show that the shadow gives a true estimate of convergence to optimal, in the sense that $\|{d}_{x} ^\Pi\| = 0$ if and only if ${x} = \arg\min_{x\in \mathcal{P} } h(x)$ (Lemma \ref{primal gap optimality}).
+On the other hand, note that $\|\nabla h({x})\|$ does not satisfy this property and can be strictly positive at the constrained optimal solution.
+Moreover, applying the Cauchy-Shcwartz inequality to the left hand side of \eqref{best local direction equation}, for any $x \in \mathcal{P}$, we have

+and so we have a tighter primal gap bound.
+In addition, for $\mu$-strongly convex functions, we show that $ \|{d}_{x}^\Pi \|^2 \geq 2\mu (h(x) - h(x^*))$.
+Hence, $\|{d}_{\iter{x}{t}}^\Pi\|$ is a natural quantity for estimating primal gaps without any dependence on geometric constants like those used in other CG variants such as AFW.